2012_08290016.JPG

 As the primary instructor, I taught introductory-level courses on comparative politics and political economy at Kanazawa University, Waseda University, and the University of Washington.
 I incorporated major events that took place during the course into lecture and class discussion.

-In addition, I begin to teach HPE as a graduate seminar and undergraduate-level economic history courses at the University of Tokyo.
+In addition, I begin to offer a graduate seminar in HPE and undergraduate-level economic history courses at the University of Tokyo.

 • SIS 16450 & 16451 Introduction to Political Economy (Fall 2022-Winter 2023, Kanazawa University)